tecartlab/HeadRoomRS/README.md

-# HeadRoom
+# HeadRoom RealSense, the RealSense network solution for *interaction space developers*.

 by Martin Fröhlich

+## Cameras

+Tested:
+    Intel® RealSense™ Depth Cameras D435

+Untested:
+    Intel® RealSense™ Depth Cameras D415
+    Intel® RealSense™ Depth Modules D400, D410, D420, D430
+    Intel® RealSense™ Vision Processor D4m
+    Intel® RealSense™ Tracking Module (limited support)

+## Supported Platforms

+Tested:
+    Windows 10 (Build 1803 or later)

+Untested:
+        Ubuntu 16.04/18.04 LTS (Linux Kernels 4.4, 4.8 ,4.10, 4.13 and 4.15)
+        Windows 8.1 *
+        Mac OS* (High Sierra 10.13.2)

+****hardware frame synchronization is currently (as in Sept.
+2018) not available for the D400 series

 ## Overview

-**HeadRoom**, the missing kinect network solution for *interaction space developers*.

-It is based on openFrameworks and libfreenect, should run on OSX (tested), Windows and Linux.
+It is based on openFrameworks and Intel RealSense SDK, should run on Windows (tested).

-NOTE: Xbox Kinect models > 1414 (1473, etc) or Kinect4Windows devices that have been plugged into an XBox will not work with ofxKinect on Mac OSX

-If you have an Xbox Kinect model 1473+ or Kinect4Windows device and want to use it with ofxKinect on OSX, DO NOT plug it into an XBox!
-If you do, it will receive a firmware update which will cause it to freeze after about 20 secs with libfreenect/ofxKinect on OSX.
-Linux and Windows are fine.
-The fix is in the works.

-In the meantime, we suggest you get the original Xbox Kinect model 1414 and keep those new toys away from an XBox ...

 ### Functionality

-HeadRoom runs as an application on a dedicated computer with one attached kinect device.
+HeadRoom runs as an application on a dedicated computer with one attached RealSense device.
 The machine needs to be powerfull enough to do all the tracking analysis necessary.

 It is built for a accurate tracking of bodies.
 The tracker can send the bodies position and heigth, head-toptip-position, head-center-position, eye-center-position and gaze direction.